skompc/FreeLiberatorDx2/README.md

 Q: The official (read mitm) version of the app isn't fetching the assets I downloaded

-A: Rerun the scraper with an after following the instructions in [Update The Scraper](#update-the-scraper) and [If You Have Previously Downloaded Assets](#if-you-have-previously-downloaded-assets)
+A: Rerun the scraper with an after following the instructions in [Update The Scraper](#update-the-scraper)

 --------------------